pdf/hyprpanel/README.md

 ## Global keybinds

-Global keybinds are registered through the desktop portal, so they do not have prefixes in `hyprctl globalshortcuts`.
+Global keybinds are registered through the desktop portal.
+By default they do not have prefixes in `hyprctl globalshortcuts`.
 The following keybinds are available:

 ```
 :com.c0dedbad.hyprpanel.audioSinkVolumeUp -> Increase the volume of the default audio output device